vprusso/vprusso.github.io/_posts/2016-08-17-tensor-flow-neural-net-breast-cancer.markdown

 # Complete software listing

 The complete software listing for what we covered in this post is provided below.
-Recall, you will require the following <a href="vprusso.github.io/csv/cancer_training.csv">training</a> and <a href="vprusso.github.io/csv/cancer_test.csv">test</a> files along with the data text file from <a href="https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/breast-cancer-wisconsin.data"></a> to run it.
+Recall, you will require the following <a href="http://vprusso.github.io/csv/cancer_training.csv">training</a> and <a href="http://vprusso.github.io/csv/cancer_test.csv">test</a> files along with the data text file from <a href="https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/breast-cancer-wisconsin.data"></a> to run it.
+The software along with the data files are also hosted on the following <a href="https://github.com/vprusso/tf_nn_cancer">Github repository.</a>

 ```python